Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-people-of-promise/the-tea-colony/chapter-1.md

 "We must leave!
 Now!" he yelled.

 Whatever was left of his platoon ran after him, along the Ohoi River.
-Some ran into the water, afraid Frambozi could appear behind any tree now and shoot them dead.
+Some ran into the water, afraid Frambozi could appear behind any tree now and shoot them.

 Run.
 Run until they were back in Casbrita territory.
 And then?
 This would---